swatidake/Toll-Calculator/README.md

 ## Object-Oriented Design

-The project follows an object-oriented design approach, with the following key components:
+The project follows an object-oriented design approach, with the following key components.

+- **Vehicle Class**: An abstract class representing a generic vehicle, with attributes such as the number of persons and toll charges.
+- **Concrete Vehicle Classes**: Subclasses of the Vehicle class representing different types of vehicles, such as TwoWheeler, ThreeWheeler, FourWheeler, and HeavyVehicle.
+- **Main Class**: The Main class serves as the entry point to the program, allowing users to select a vehicle type and input the number of persons to calculate the toll charges.

 ### Vehicle Hierarchy